-Children ages 5 to 12 need 10 to 11 hours of sleep, according to the National Sleep Foundation.
+Children ages 6 to 13 need about 9 to 11 hours of sleep, according to the National Sleep Foundation.
 Yet studies show that most kids are getting about an hour less sleep each night than they did 30 years ago.

 Why?
 Extracurricular activities, such as sports teams and arts programs, may schedule events at night.
 Working parents who get home late may feel guilty and want to spend time with their children in the evening.
 Too much homework and the many distractions of television, video games, and computers all play a role.
 In addition, all the pressures and stresses of today's frenetic lifestyles may make it difficult for kids to calm down so they can fall asleep.